minershive/hive-flasher/README.md

 You will be prompted to change it before flashing.
 Setting RIG_PASSWD is still required.
 FARM_HASH should be left blank.

+### Flasher Config

+There is a file `flasher-config.txt` with some settings of flasher.

+`SHUTDOWN_AFTER_FLASHING=1` will shutdown rig after successful image writing.

+`APPEND_STATIC_IP_TO_NAME=1`
+If WORKER_NAME is set in `rig-config-example.txt` and Static IP is configured then IP will be appended to worker's name.
+So WORKER_NAME is used as a prefix.
+Let's say WORKER_NAME is set to "rig" then if you have static network the name would become "rig-192.168.0.13".

 ### Manual actions